 It is worth noting that many of these concerns can be mitigated through the use of browser settings or third-party tools that block or limit the use of cookies.

 GA4 is marketed as privacy-focused, and it is meant to function with or without cookies.
-GA4 can cover data gaps as the world grows less reliant on cookies by utilizing machine learning and statistical modeling.
-Google Analytics 4 is based on first-party cookies, which ensures compliance with new privacy requirements such as GDPR and the California Consumer Privacy Act.
+GA4 can cover the data collection gaps as the world grows less reliant on cookies by utilizing machine learning and statistical modeling.

-And as for the Facebook solution - Facebook conversion API - it can be said that besides cookies, it relies on user data.
+And as for the Facebook solution - Facebook conversion API and Conversion API Gateway - it can be said that besides cookies, it relies on user data.
 With the help of user parameters you send together with FB CAPI events, FB will match events to users in their database.
-As a result, you will have more reliable data.
+As a result, you will have more reliable data and do not rely on cookies at all.
+To prevent the use of FB cookies, you should configure FB tracking exclusively on the server-side.

 Server-side tracking is one of the most reliable and privacy-friendly methods of tracking user behavior without relying on cookies.